Feastio

 Sausalito

 The town of Sausalito, known for its yachting and houseboats, is about three miles north of the bridge.
-Because I had lunch in Sausalito a day earlier during a day trip to Muir Woods National Monument, we didn't stop here.
+We didn't stop here because I had lunch in Sausalito a day earlier during a tour that included Muir Woods National Monument.
 However, it's not far from Highway 101, so you can efficiently work it into your itinerary.

 Bodega